-The World Champion Bryan Brothers, the only doubles team to win all four Grand Slams, all nine Masters 1000s, the ATP Finals and the Olympics, will be returning as special guests, beginning with a special exhibition.
-Proceeds from this signature event directly benefit our Trenton-area kids.
+The World Champion Bryan Brothers, the only doubles team to win all four Grand Slams, all nine Masters 1000s, the ATP Finals and the Olympics, returned as special guests, beginning with a special exhibition.
+Proceeds from this signature event directly benefited our Trenton-area kids.
 With this support, we continue to create opportunities for success through our programming, designed to prepare student-athletes for college admission and career placement.

-Active in local non-profits and on the tennis courts, Nancy Plum and Paul Decker will be serving as Co-Chairs for the Gala.
-Long standing supporters Albert Stark and Ginny Mason will serve as Honorary Co-Chairs.
-The success of this event keeps NJTLT moving forward.
+Active in local non-profits and on the tennis courts, Nancy Plum and Paul Decker served as Co-Chairs for the Gala.
+Long standing supporters Albert Stark and Ginny Mason served as Honorary Co-Chairs.

 Honorees: Joyce & Don Hofmann